genuinetools/img/README.md

 ## Goals

-The key goals of this project are to provide the following:
+The key goals of Img are:

 * **Least-Privileged.** Build containers without requiring root and utilizing as few permissions as possible.
 * **Docker CLI Compatibility.** Don't change your development workflow, provide a drop-in replacement for docker for key functionality.